postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Metrics.md

 summary: *content
 ---

-This namespace allows you to consume and implement metrics.
+This namespace enables you to consume and implement metrics.

-To consume a metric, start from a declaration, call the extension method <xref:Metalama.Framework.Metrics.MetricsExtensions.Metrics*?text=MetricsExtensions.Metric>, then call <xref:Metalama.Framework.Metrics.Metrics`1.Get*>.
+To consume a metric, begin with a declaration, then call the extension method <xref:Metalama.Framework.Metrics.MetricsExtensions.Metrics*?text=MetricsExtensions.Metric>.
+Afterward, call <xref:Metalama.Framework.Metrics.Metrics`1.Get*>.

 ## Class Diagram

 ```mermaid
 classDiagram

     class IMeasurable {

     }

     class IDeclaration {